-The Title I program is closely aligned with classroom instruction therefore classroom teachers provide information about each child's overall progress.
-Central Bucks progress reports are completed by classroom teachers three times a year: December, April and June.
-Parent/teacher conferences are held in December and April to share information about the progress and needs of each student.
-During these conferences, parents may discuss the Title I assistance, and parents are encouraged to contact their child's teacher at any time for information about their child's progress.
+The Title I program is closely aligned with classroom instruction.
+Therefore, classroom teachers provide information about each child's overall progress.
+Central Bucks progress reports are completed by classroom teachers three times a year: December, March and June.
+Parent/teacher conferences are held in December and March to share information about the progress and needs of each student.
+During these conferences, parents may discuss the Title I assistance.
+Parents are encouraged to contact their child's teacher at any time for information about their child's progress.
+Additionally, if a child is being supported by a reading specialist, families will receive communication regarding their child's progress.